 Seven reading rooms are located on the ground and basement levels of the library.
 The rooms have a total capacity of 60 study spaces for use with mobile devices.
 Desktop computers and printers are located in the Computer Lab (in the Villa Rossa).
 Users are encouraged to familiarize themselves with Library and Computer Lab Hours as well as Library Policies and Procedures early in the semester.

-The Library Catalog can be accessed from any device with Internet service or via the dedicated PC on the ground floor of the library.
+The SU Florence Search Catalog can be accessed from any device with Internet service or via the dedicated PC on the ground floor of the library.
 Books are classified using the Library of Congress Classification (LOC) system and, unless kept on course reserve in the Library Office (identified by “RES” preceding the call number), are retrievable by library users in the following locations:

 N – Visual Arts (Sala Artemisia, ground floor)